lelegard/winkbdlayouts/README.md

 - `install.ps1` : Install the keyboards on the current system after rebuild.
 - `clean.ps1` : Cleanup all generated files.

-## Language support and contributions
+## New keyboard support and contributions

 New layouts are welcome as contributions.
 Please post a pull request with your implementation of new layouts.